Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 *   Transporter Type can be set to efflux, influx, or Pgp-like.

 In the lower section, values of relative expression can be edited for individual tissues.
-For transport proteins and some organs, apical or basolateral can be set (see [The cellular and tissue specific location of active proteins‌](#the-cellular-and-tissue-specific-location-of-active-proteins) for explanation of the various parameters).
+For transport proteins and some organs, apical or basolateral can be set (see [The cellular and tissue specific location of active proteins](#the-cellular-and-tissue-specific-location-of-active-proteins) for explanation of the various parameters).

 ## Reference Concentration‌